 Plant-based diets are said to play an important role in preventing heart disease.
 This does hold true in most cases, but a team of researchers has found that some types of plant-based diet could do more harm than good.

 Specialists have repeatedly noted the health benefits of diets with a consistent plant intake.
-It is said that such diets can prevent or alleviate the symptoms of various diseases, including obesity, diabetes, hypertension, and heart disease.
+It is said that such diets can

 Now, a new and more comprehensive study brings to light the health benefits and risks of different types of plant-based diet.
 The research was conducted by specialists from the Harvard T.H.
 Chan School of Public Health and Brigham and Women’s Hospital, both in Boston, MA.